HC notice to A R Rahman over tax dept's plea of musician using foundation to evade tax | Law-Order

 The tribunal ruled in favour of Rahman finding that the amount was not taxable.
 The petition said the order of the appellate tribunal is "erroneous in law" and opposed to facts and circumstances of the case.

 However, the assessee has not admitted these professional receipts in his return of income for the assessment year 2011-12.
-Instead of receiving the consideration as professional charges in his individual capacity, the assessee has got these payments diverted to A R Rahman Foundation which is registered as a tax-exempt entity under the Income Tax Act.
+Instead of receiving the consideration as professional charges in his individual capacity, the assessee has got these payments diverted to A R Rahman Foundation which is registered as a tax-exempt entity under the Income Tax Act, the plea said.

 The amount that must have been received by Rahman as professional fee has been passed off as "donation" to the foundation.
 The tribunal failed to consider that the assessee who is also the managing trustee of A R Rahman Foundation has used it as a "conduit" for accounting his own untaxed income, the plea said.

 The Assessing Officer had not made any attempt to examine the various clauses of agreement nor tried to make enquiry to ascertain facts.
-Also, the AO did not gather any material during the course of reassessment proceedings to come to the very same conclusion arrived at during the original assessment.
+Also, the AO did not gather any material during the course of reassessment proceedings to come to the very same conclusion arrived at during the original assessment, the plea added.
+In a statement to PTI, Rahman's management quoted the tribunal's ruling in the musician's favour.

+"The receipt of funds in the current matter has already been offered to tax in the hands of the A.R.
+Rahman Foundation which was appreciated by the Honorable Income Tax Appellate Tribunal, Chennai Bench while it adjudicated the matter in favour of Mr. A.R.
+Rahman.
+We will continue to offer our full support and cooperation.
+May justice prevail," the statement read.
+Rahman's management said the foundation was established in 2006 with a vision to empower the underserved sections of society through education, unity, humanity and leadership.
+"In the last 14 years, we have positively impacted the lives of students, retired musicians and those affected by Chennai floods and more recently, the COVID-19 pandemic," the statement read.